SFDO-Tooling/CumulusCI/docs/features.rst

 The ``--debug`` Argument
 ------------------------
 All CumulusCI commands can be passed the ``--debug`` argument.
-This can display additional output from CumulusCI's internal logger, errors captured by ``requests.packages.urllib3.add_stderr_logger()``, the stacktrace of the error, and enters `post-mortem debugging<https://docs.python.org/3/library/pdb.html#pdb.post_mortem>`_ session.
+When this is used, the following occurs:
+    * Any calls to CumulusCI's logger at the debug level are shown.
+    * Any errors captured by ``requests.packages.urllib3.add_stderr_logger()`` are shown.
+    * If an error is present, the corresponding stacktrace is shown.
+    * The user is dropped into a `post-mortem debugging <https://docs.python.org/3/library/pdb.html#pdb.post_mortem>`_ session.

 Log Files
 ---------